patdemichele/python-wavetable-synthesis/README.md

 # Python Wavetable Synthesis Library

 A simple but powerful Python library for additive synthesis and phase modulation (which is common called frequency modulation or FM), with support for exporting both audio and wavetables.
-Compatible with Xfer Serum and other wavetable synthesizers.
+Compatible with Xfer Serum, Ableton Wavetable and other wavetable synthesizers.

 ## Installation